KakarlaRakeshNaidu/nutritrack/README.md

 be present and nonblank.
 Missing AI configuration does not block startup or any manual/profile/goal/report API, but image extraction and meal-basics estimation return a safe configuration error when Gemini is unavailable.
-Gemini is the sole provider; no Groq/xAI fallback configuration is used.
+Gemini is the sole AI provider.
 The browser receives no provider credentials.
 Never put backend credentials into VITE-prefixed values or tracked example files.

 ## Database setup